maximych52/project1/README.md

 ## Expand of project
 You can improve this project by adding code to create ratings and year-by-year statistics.
 ## Usage
-Dowland aplly Anaconda and dowland module Jupiter Notebook.
+Dowland apply Anaconda and dowland module Jupiter Notebook.
 Upload file with name "electric_vechicles.csv" in folder "data".
-Open file "Electric_cars.ipynb" and launch cells.
+Open file "Electric_cars.ipynb" and launch cells from the first to the last.
 Attention!!!
 The file name may vary
 ## Languge
 This project uses the Python language.
 ## Source